GeneralWadaling/DeCiv/README.md

 Please contact me through Github or Discord if you find bugs or have suggestions!

+This is a total conversion.
+Disable all other mods when playing for the smoothest experience.

 You are free to use any assets from this mod; please provide credit to me if you do.
 Thanks :)

 Troubleshooting: If you find a bug, try downloading the latest version of the mod as it may be fixed.
 If the problem remains please make a post on Discord/Github